-The resulting sharp decline in economic activity created a downward spiralthat led to higher unemployment.
-[Include a case study of a business that couldn’t get financing and had to lay people off, making a high-foreclosure area in CA, for example, even worse].
-As workers are laid off, they may not be able to pay their mortgage or credit card debt.
-If they default, the bank suffers losses and in turn may have to curtail lending.
-This close link between the financial markets and the day-to-day lives of people – the link between Main Street and Wall Street – was one primary reason that the crisis has been so severe.
+DHE [this para is very repetitive] The resulting sharp decline in economic activity created a downward spiral DHE [Ugh] that led to higher unemployment.
+HM: Maybe we should track how many people are out of work and weave it through the whole report– starting in 2006.
+So at each point in our narrative we say “and now there are xxxxx people out of work in the United States” ? as a way of benchmarking the impact in a visceral but factual way.
+Same with foreclosures.
+[Include a case study of a business that couldn’t get financing and had to lay people off, making BG several high-foreclosure BG , all over America for example, even worse].
+As workers are laid off, they BG were not be able to pay their mortgage or credit card debt.
+BG When they defaulted, the bank suffered losses and in turn had to curtail lending. .[ PA The two preceding sentences should be put in real terms re this crisis]This close link between the financial markets and the day-to-day lives of people – the link betweenPA Wall Street and Main Street – was one primary reason that the crisis has been so severe.
+DHE [This makes no sense.
+The financial and real sectors have ALWAYS been linked so it can’t be the reason that the crisis was so severe.]
+[PA We need to lay out why this economic crisis was particularly severe.]
 [BB: We need to make it clear that this link is not a new phenomenon but rather is the reason that financial crises impact on the real economy.]

-These big problems, and the potential for more, spurred Federal Reserve and Treasury officials to their unprecedented market interventions throughout 2007 and 2008.
+These big problems, and the potential for more, spurred Federal Reserve and Treasury officials to PA undertakeunprecedented market interventions throughout 2007 and 2008.
 When the Federal Reserve opened the discount window to a broader range of companies in August 2007, Chairman Ben Bernanke said, [“”].
 Justifying the $[XXX] billion support to money market funds in 2008, he said, [“”].
 Timothy Geithner, president of the Federal Reserve Bank of New York, said that [“”] would have happened if the government had not provided financing to the giant insurance company AIG.
 [Add quotes from Paulson and Geithner at our interview or testimony]

 The economy on the eve of the crisis